kolja/kolja.github.io/content/illustration/it.md

 date = 2025-01-18
 +++

-{{ img(name="typing", extension="jpg", square=true, preview_alt = "Static vs Dynamic Typing.
+{{ img(name="typing.jpg", square=true, preview_alt = "Static vs Dynamic Typing.
 The static typing guy on the left is trying to piece together what looks like a puzzle of a giraffe.
 Pieces have the typical knobs so putting them together incorrectly is not possible.
 He is barely making progress, but the corners are in the right place.
 The dynamic typing guy on the right has the same puzzle but with square pieces that can be put together in arbitrary ways. he has finished his giraffe puzzle and says 'done!' happily (there are however some pieces in his puzzle that don't quite match).", classes=["clickable"]) }}

-{{ imgcollection(name = "currying", extension = "jpg", count = "18", first = "1", preview = "0",
+{{ imgcollection(name="currying.jpg", count = "18", first = "1", preview = "0",
     classes = ["clickable"],
     preview_alt = "the magic of currying",
     alt = ["Every Magician has a faithful assistant",